acalcutt/Vistumbler/wifidb/CLI/readme.txt

 Type "php X:\[Path to converter]\convert_vs1.php"
                -  Where X is the drive you have the converter stored and [Path to converter] is the folder that the converter lives in.

-The convert_vs1.php file searches the "text\" folder for vistumbler Text Summery files to convert It is self aware of where it is living so there is no need to configure it
+The convert_vs1.php file searches the "text\" folder for vistumbler Text Summery files to convert.
+It is self aware of where it is living so there is no need to configure it.

 ===================================================================